SomeWeekendReading/someweekendreading.github.io/_posts/2025-08-25-gop-war-on-weather.md

 ## The Weekend Conclusion

 So there you have it:
+- the hysterical legislation to outlaw weather modification that _does not exist,_
 - the war on weather to privatize &amp; sell the weather information with the army of psychotics on their domestic terrorism campaign against scientific instruments,
 - the sequestration of data &amp; outright destruction of instruments that might point a